Talgin/vector_db_api/README.md

 - Change settings.py to use either cpu or gpu (use_cpu flag)

 ### Running the service
+- Change PG_SERVER from settings.py to point to 127.0.0.1
+- Check that trained_all.index file is in TRAINED_INDEX_PATH (settings.py)
+- Check that there exist every path assigned in settings.py
 > docker-compose up -d

+### Using the service
+- Place your photos into UPDATE_PHOTOS_DIR/date_of_running, e.g. UPDATE_PHOTOS_DIR/08012024
+- Use /faiss/get_folder_embeddings by putting into new_photos_dir the name of of the directory where you placed photos (not whole path)
+- To create new index pass the name of the photo directory to /faiss/create_new_index

 ### Issues
 Sometimes you can encounter bbox errors.
 One solution can be to: